Festival returns with Ray Of Hope themed Curation

-Programme to run at venues across London, Manchester, Leicester, Coventry, Glasgow and Stockton From 26th May – 6th June
+Hybrid Programme to run at venues across London, Leicester, Coventry and The Modern Films website 26th May – 6th June

 UK Asian Film Festival, presented by Tongues on Fire, historically showcases South Asian feminist films and the work of pioneering female artists and auteurs.
-The festival will run from 26th May – 6th June 2021 in venues across London, Manchester, Leicester, Coventry, Glasgow and Stockton.
+The festival will run from 26th May – 6th June 2021 in venues across London, Leicester, Coventry and on the Modern Films website.
 UKAFF is supported by the BFI and Arts Council England using funds from the National Lottery and the Department for Digital, Culture, Media and Sport (DCMS). #HereforCulture

-UK Asian Film Festival Founder and Director, Dr Pushpinder Chowdhry MBE says,
+In relation to UK Asian Film Festival 2021, Founder and Director, Dr Pushpinder Chowdhry MBE says,

 “We are thrilled to bring the magic of the cinema back again!
 After a year of virtual living, we are proud to be working with our partners to create safe spaces for our audiences to enjoy films in person.
 We have shifted our dates during this exceptional time to adhere to government regulations and to take into account religious festivities to make sure we continue to serve all South Asian communities.
 We have also curated a selection of online premieres to make sure we reach new, UK-wide audiences.”